aayushshegde/Rotary-stewart-platform/README.md

 <img width="279" height="400" alt="Mechanism_1" src="https://github.com/user-attachments/assets/e9db6596-a2c1-44ab-aa5a-a31910a9cfe9" />

 Joint 2, is where we can use a spherical joint to provide an additional degree of freedom (DOF).

+The link to the partially finished project is attached: https://youtube.com/shorts/WWJ4zcO-qe4?si=DjOBVE6rLVV45Oby